manas2297/hackerearth_sol/README.md

 # hackerearth_sol
-This contains the solution of Hackerearth challenges
+This contains the solution of Hackerearth challenges of May circuit 2019.
+1. Coloring Grids